nodecopter/summerofdrones.com/pages/sponsor.md

 Also included:

 * 6 tickets to events of your choice (3 tickets per event maximum)
+* Your logo on every drone in the set
 * Free standing banner at all events (provided by you)

 ### Regional Sponsor - 7k USD (Limit 9)